0xR-1/MemeClaw-Hunter/README.md

 - ![MemeClaw Dashboard](dashboard.jpg)

-*MemeClaw Hunter: Bridging AI Intelligence with Binance Execution for the next generation of Alpha seekers.*

 ## 🛠️ Technical Deep Dive (Source Code)
 The project logic is divided into specialized modules for maximum efficiency: